-The following graph shows the electricity demand on two feeders from two sub stations, the first on Bloomfield Avenue, serving Maple Grove and a little bit of Bloomfield Avenue and the second on Elm Place serving the South side of Bloomfield Avenue, part of Well Road and part of Bloomfield Road.
+The following graph shows the electricity demand in half hour intervals, on two feeders from two sub stations.
+The first on Bloomfield Avenue, serving Maple Grove and a little bit of Bloomfield Avenue and the second on Elm Place serving the South side of Bloomfield Avenue, part of Wells Road and part of Bloomfield Road.

 Last 24 hours